 It can be devastating for a person’s lifestyle, day-to-day routine, and social life to be interrupted and altered permanently by cognitive decline.
 Depression results.
 Loss of communication ability, access to memories and general functionality result in a range of emotions including anger, frustration and anxiety.
 Dementia also causes suspicion because situations become difficult to understand.
 And the disease lowers a person’s inhibitions in expressing emotions, resulting in outbursts or even spells of extreme laughter.

-While separate phenomenon, emotional and behavioral problems are often inter-related.
-For example, sleep disturbances may cause irritability, and hoarding may be related to anxiety, etc. These emotional and behavioral changes are normal in the progression of dementia, and many of the changes are common and predictable.
-Remember that the two are frequently related and that addressing one issue may help a multitude of other issues.
-For example, treating anxiety may aid sleep disturbances.
+Behavior and emotions are distinct, but often interrelated.
+Sleep disturbances may cause irritability, and hoarding is a result of anxiety.
+These emotional and behavioral changes are normal in the progression of dementia, and can even be considered common and predictable.
+Remember that the two are related, and that addressing one issue may help a multitude of others; treating anxiety, for instance, may aid problems sleeping.

 Watch a video that describes typical emotional problems in dementia (2 minutes long).

 Dementia is associated with a host of emotional issues.
 Problems stem from the direct effects of the disease on the brain, but also indirect sources, such as changes in living situations, routine, and social relationships.
 Common emotional problems experienced by people with dementia and their caregivers include (but are not limited to) the following: